jupyterlab/jupyterlab/docs/source/user/urls.rst

 of JupyterLab: the files that are currently open, the layout of the application areas and tabs, etc. When the page is refreshed, the workspace is restored.

-The default workspace is not named, it is the primary ``/lab`` URL.
+The default workspace does not have a name and resides at the primary ``/lab``
+URL:

 .. code-block:: none

   http(s)://<server:port>/<lab-location>/lab

-Workspaces save their state on the server and can be shared between multiple users (or browsers) as long as they have access to the same server:
+All other workspaces have a name that is part of the URL:

 .. code-block:: none

   http(s)://<server:port>/<lab-location>/lab/workspaces/foo

+Workspaces save their state on the server and can be shared between multiple users (or browsers) as long as they have access to the same server.

 A workspace should only be open in a single browser tab at a time.
 If JupyterLab detects that a workspace is being opened multiple times simultaneously, it will